SRGBmods/QMK-Binaries/README.md

 **Please note:** _Default builds are now deprecated, as VIA, VIAL, or XAP builds will replace all except for speciality builds._
 #### QMK Mainline ####
 * **[0.29.3](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/0.29.3)** is from [QMK Mainline github](https://github.com/qmk/qmk_firmware), last default version to be compiled (This is default without VIA support).
 (SRGBP¹ 1.0.6)
+* **[Archived](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/_Archived)** feel free to check the archived builds as they may be outdated but could include support for your keyboard.
 #### SonixQMK ####
 * **[sn32_develop](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/sn32_develop)** is for **Sonix based keyboards _only_** and is currently under construction from SonixQMK's sn32_develop branch.
 (This is default without VIA support).
 (SRGBP¹ 1.0.6)
 * **[0.15.12-sonix](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BDefault-Firmware/0.15.12-sonix)** is for **Sonix based keyboards _only_** and comes from an older SonixQMK repo.